aloiscochard/codex/README.md

 You basically do `codex update` in your cabal project directory and you'll get a `codex.tags` file that you can use in your favorite text editor.

+*By default the generated `codex.tags` will include tags of the current project as well, this functionality can be disabled in your `~/codex` file.*

 ## Install

 Codex is published on [hackage](http://hackage.haskell.org/package/codex).